 In order to learn from observation, your mind needs to be alert to everything that is happening around it.
 A well-rested brain is proven to be better at learning and making new connections.

 If you don’t already have a routine, create one and stick to it.
-You should aim for 7 hours of uninterrupted sleep so your mind refreshes (our body produces a fluid at night that flushes toxins away from the brain).
-Here’s how I create my routine: Powerful Daily Routine Examples for a Healthy and High-Achieving You
+You should aim for 7 hours of uninterrupted sleep so your mind wakes refreshed and ready to learn.

-Give your mind a few minutes to disconnect throughout the day so when you need it to connect with your surroundings, it is ready to do so.
-Take a look at this guide on meditation: Meditation for Beginners: How to Meditate Deeply and Quickly It can give you some great tips!
+Give your mind a few minutes to disconnect throughout the day so that when you need it to connect with your surroundings, it is ready to do so.
+Meditation can be a great option for this as it creates space for the brain to rest.

 When you’re in an intense or even boring environment, your brain can disconnect because of information overload or sheer boredom.
 If you are distracted where you need to be focused, take a break.
-A short walk outside, a drink or even a few moments in the sun will do you a world of good.
+A short walk outside, drinking a coffee at a café, or even a few moments in the sun will do you a world of good.

-Memory games with cards, find the difference, Sudoku, crosswords are all games that will help.
-You could also memorize an image then recall it by either writing about it or drawing it yourself.
+Memory games with cards, find the difference, Sudoku, and crosswords are all games that will help keep your mind sharp.
+You could also memorize an image and try to recall it by either writing about it or drawing it yourself.

-You can find some more ideas to boost mind power in the article 7 Brain Training Habits to Easily Boost Your Brain Power.
+You can find some more ideas to boost brain power here.

 More About Effective Learning